Guide to Lighthouse Boat Tours

 Lighthouses: New London Ledge Lighthouse, New London Harbor Lighthouse, and Race Rock Lighthouse (NY)

 Leaving out of New London, CT, and Orient Point, NY.
-From these two locations, they provide a fast ferry to Block Island, and have three lighthouse cruises with Cross Sound Cruises.
-They include the Classic Lighthouse Cruise, the Lights and Sights Cruise, and the Long Island Lights Cruise.
+From these two locations, they provide a fast ferry to Block Island in Rhode Island.
 They also promote special bicycle tours around Block Island.

 Phone: (860) 444-4624 or (401) 466-2212 (Block Island)